Apologetic Swiss banks sweat it out as U.S., Europe mull redress

 The wait is painful for a country which counts on banking for 7 percent of its economic output: until Swiss banks know how much information they need to share with foreign tax authorities they will struggle to attract new clients.

-As a result the share prices of its top banks -- Credit Suisse CSGN.VX and Julius Baer BAER.VX are among those being investigated -- are falling as investors fret about earnings.
+As a result the share prices of its top banks -- Credit Suisse and Julius Baer are among those being investigated -- are falling as investors fret about earnings.

 “We are prepared to sign a settlement with the U.S. for the Swiss banks today.
 We feel we have made a constructive proposal to the U.S. but it is up to them to accept it or not,” said Switzerland’s Finance Minister Eveline Widmer-Schlumpf.